-All the chant tunes for placing into your bulletins are located in the EXTRAS (ZIP) file.
+All the SIMPLIFIED chant tunes for placing into your bulletins are located in the EXTRAS (ZIP) file.

 Chanting the Psalms is a practice that goes back thousands of years to the time of ancient Israel.
 Indeed, the Book of Psalms is the hymnal of Israel.
 Speaking the Psalms is an anomaly, because Psalms are for singing.
 It is easy to picture the shock that might have appeared on the faces of Israel’s musicians if they could witness the widespread practice of speaking Psalms in American parish worship today.
 To understand their reaction, just imagine celebrating someone’s birthday, for example, by speaking the words to the birthday song.
 The effect would be comic.